ermlikeyeah/ermlikeyeah.github.io/side-projects.md

 * [Read blog post about this](/look-up-your-amazon-wish-list-in-a-local-library/)

 ## Shall I Hang The Washing Out?
 A quick web app that tries to answer the question "Shall I hang the washing out?"
-There's a few things I'd really like to iterate on this, like saying "Yes" and "No" to the actual user need.
+There's a few things I'd really like to iterate on this, like saying "Yes" and "No" to the actual user need – but it's got the data coming back to do that.

 * [Have a look](http://www.studioofthings.com/washingout/index.php)
 * [Read blog post about version 1 of this](/weathering-a-two-hour-hack/)